CptPirx/AURSAD/README.md

     * Separate sample labeling where loosening motion is given its own label
     * 'Tighten' sample labeling, when only the tightening parts of the whole process are labeled as normal/anomalies, loosening and movement parts of the motion get its own separate labels
+* Binary labels -> every anomaly is given the same label
 * Subsampling the data
 * Dimensionality reduction using PCA or ANOVA F-values
 * One-hot label encoding